 Neuroendocrine Tumor Survival Rate

-The neuroendocrine tumor survival rate can vary significantly from patient to patient based on the location, type and stage of the cancer.
-Therefore, any general statistics relating to prognosis must be viewed within a proper context and are best understood with the help of a treating physician.
+Neuroendocrine tumors range from very slow-growing to highly aggressive.
+Hence, the survival rate can vary significantly from patient to patient based on the location, type and stage of the cancer.
+Any general statistics relating to prognosis must be viewed within a proper context and are best understood with the help of a treating physician.

-While the overall neuroendocrine tumor survival rate can provide a helpful benchmark for physicians, it is of limited value to individual patients for several reasons.
+While the survival rate for each type of neuroendocrine tumor based on disease stage and grade can provide a helpful benchmark for physicians, it is of limited value to individual patients for several reasons.
 Consider that: